screendriver/cibulb/README.md

 ---

-A Web App that connects [Jenkins](https://jenkins.io) builds to a smart light bulb over
+A Web App that connects [GitHub Statuses API](https://developer.github.com/v3/repos/statuses/) to a smart light bulb over
 [Web Bluetooth](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API).

 The bulb changes the color automatically according to the curret build status:

-* Yellow when the build currently runs
+* Yellow when one of the builds are currently running
-* Red when the build failed
+* Red when of the builds failed
-* Green when the build was successful
+* Green when all builds are successful
 * Pink when the build state is unknown (this should always indicate a bug 🐛 in the App)